 Having a good dip up your sleeve is a necessity for dinner parties and gatherings.
 It allows guests to relax while you run around and get the last minute things sorted!
-More importantly if there is a delay in food everyone isn't too drunk on an empty stomach.
-This delicious beetroot hummus aside from being vegetarian/vegan friendly, has a glorious colour, is super simple to make and is bound to wow your guests too when they taste it!
+More importantly, if there is a delay in food everyone isn't too drunk on an empty stomach.
+This delicious beetroot dip aside from being vegetarian/vegan-friendly has a glorious colour, is super simple to make and is bound to wow your guests too when they taste it!

 Beetroot is typically a winter vegetable.
-BUT making it into this delicious beetroot hummus has transformed it (for me at least) to one that can be enjoyed all year round.
+BUT making it into this delicious beetroot dip has transformed it (for me at least) into one that can be enjoyed all year round.
 Here I have paired it with some spicy potato wedges (recipe to follow) but it can be used with salmon, lamb, as a dip with some crackers.
 Versatile much?

 For those of you who follow me on instagram I did a dish recently with salmon, fennel & beet.
-It was a huge hit with my harshest critic Mrs AnotherFoodBlogger so I started thinking about what else to do with beets and I came up with this beetroot hummus recipe.
-What’s even better is beetroot is pretty damn healthy so that’s win win.
-Using my nifty little KitchenAid KFC3516ER 3.5 Cup Food Chopper, Empire Red I was able to whip it up with ease!
+It was a huge hit with my harshest critic Mrs AnotherFoodBlogger so I started thinking about what else to do with beets and I came up with this beetroot dip recipe.
+What’s even better is beetroot is pretty damn healthy so that’s a win-win.
+Using my nifty little KitchenAid Food Chopper, I was able to whip it up with ease!

 Check out the benefits below and keep scrolling for the recipe!!

 The benefits of beets

 - they are a good source of vitamin C

 - a good source of minerals such as iron, calcium, copper & magnesium

 - its low in calories and has virtually no fat - win win